Code2020mm/dart-flutter-learning/README.md

 # flutter-learning
-Code 2020 guys together learn how to code kotlin for andriod
+Code 2020 guys together learn how to code dart flutter for andriod